 Good to know: Sneaky javelina, everywhere in the desert, are opportunistic feeders.

 If you're in the mood for a divine spa escape with endless views of the desert.

 Route to take: It's less than half-an-hour by car from the center of Phoenix.

 Good to know: Reserve a casita at Sanctuary at Camelback Mountain.
-Seven spectacular mountainside homes complete with games rooms, secluded pools and guest houses are available to those looking for the ultimate private experience.
-Indulge in a variety of Asian-inspired treatments, take fitness classes amidst a glorious red-rock landscape, or enjoy haute cuisine at celebrity chef Beau MacMallan's restaurant, Elements.
+Seven spectacular mountainside homes, complete with games rooms, secluded pools, and guest houses are available to those looking for the ultimate private experience.
+Indulge in a variety of Asian-inspired treatments, take fitness classes amid a glorious red-rock landscape, or enjoy haute cuisine at the restaurant Elements.

 Route to Take: The Sierra Scenic Vista Byway is the only way to go for incredible scenery, historic landmarks, and breathtaking natural formations.
 Just don't look down.

 Good to Know: The high elevation means the meadow is full of colorful wildflowers long after the summer's heat has fried the blooms in the low Sierras.
 John Muir would've loved it here.

 Head to Mendocino